Florida exam calculator

 Percent trap

 A 28 percent ratio is 0.28 in the calculation.
-Do not multiply by 28.
+Use the ratio limits given in the stem.

 Loan amountPurchase price minus down payment